-If you are interested in this opportunity or any other career within parole, all current vacancies at the Department of Justice are listed at www.careers.vic.gov.au
+If you are interested in this opportunity or any other career within parole, all current vacancies at the Department of Justice and Community Safety are listed at www.careers.vic.gov.au

 If you would like to submit an expression of interest to be notified when other parole roles become available, e-mail email@example.com

 Community corrections officers